JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/continuous_integration.md

 ### Improve the feedback loop

 Faster feedback on business decisions is another powerful side effect of CI.
 Product teams can *test ideas and iterate product designs faster* with an optimized CI platform.
-Changes can be rapidly pushed and measured for success.
-Bugs or other issues can be quickly addressed and repaired.
+Changes can be rapidly pushed and measured for success and bugs can be quickly addressed and repaired.

 ### Enhance communication